-Water Quality Monitoring

-The Air Force's consultant has been performing continual sampling of the water supply wells in the system near the Haven Well.
+Water Quality Monitoring The Air Force's consultant has been performing continual sampling of the water supply wells in the system near the Haven Well.
 In addition to the water supply wells, the Air Force's consultant is sampling other monitoring wells in the surrounding area to track the aquifer and monitor for any PFCs moving toward the supply wells.
 To date, all detected levels of PFCs in the currently operating supply wells remain below the provisionary health standards.
-The attached data provides the sample results to date.
+Data will be updated monthly on the City's website once it has been validated by the laboratory and provided to the City by the Air Force's consultant.
 A second in-person meeting was held at the Pease offices of the New Hampshire Department of Environmental Services in December to discuss the monitoring results.
 The response team consisting of the City of Portsmouth, Pease Development Authority, Weston & Sampson (City's technical consultant), AMEC (Air Force's consultant), NHDES, EPA, Air Force and Health officials will meet to discuss the progress of the monitoring and assessment of the contamination.
 The Air Force is currently working with AMEC to further identify the source areas where the PFC contamination is likely to be present in the highest concentrations.
 They have also installed additional monitoring wells in the aquifer to develop a profile of the contaminant zone so they can better assess the potential for it to travel beyond the Haven Well area.

-Replacement of the Haven Well Supply

-Landowner access agreements have been obtained by the City's hydrogeologic consultant, Emery & Garrett Groundwater Investigations, to survey areas in Portsmouth and Greenland that were identified as having potential groundwater supplies to replace the Haven Well water.
+Preliminary reports of these assessments should be available in late winter or early spring.
+That information will provide the basis for the next level of investigation and/or mitigation.
+Replacement of the Haven Well Supply Landowner access agreements were obtained by the City's hydrogeologic consultant, Emery & Garrett Groundwater Investigations (EGGI), to survey areas in Portsmouth and Greenland that were identified as having potential groundwater supplies to replace the Haven Well water.
 These areas are in the water system's service territory and if the surveys prove favorable additional access agreements will be pursued to proceed with test wells to further determine potential quantity and quality of these sources.

-Further Updates and Information

-The City and the Air Force will continue to provide additional updates.
+EGGI have performed initial analysis of these surveys and they are currently reviewing that data.
+There initial findings show that three separate areas surveyed show promise for a new source of supply.
+Test wells will be necessary to verify this potential.
+It is anticipated that once EGGI's analysis is complete then additional access agreements with the landowners will be necessary as will an additional agreement with the Air Force to reimburse the City for the cost of the drilling.
+It generally takes anywhere from two to five years to investigate, test, permit and then construct a new groundwater source in New Hampshire.
+Further Updates and Information The City and the Air Force will continue to provide additional updates.
 This information will be distributed electronically on the City of Portsmouth's website in the Department of Public Work's "Water" section.
 If anyone needs additional information or has questions contact Brian Goetz, Deputy Director of Public Works at 766-1420.
+Any information with respect to health effects and/or testing are to be directed to the New Hampshire Department of Health and Human Services Public Information Office at (603) 271-9391.